Shin Ye-eun: 2019–2021: Beginnings and breakthrough

 In 2019, Shin landed her first lead role in the fantasy television series He Is Psychometric, where she starred opposite Park Jin-young.
 She also reprised her role as Do Ha-na in the second season of A-Teen.

 From July 2019 to July 2020, she hosted the music program Music Bank with Golden Child's Choi Bo-min.
 She was also selected as the ambassador for 21st Bucheon International Animation Festival in the same year.

 In 2020, she starred in KBS2's Welcome alongside Kim Myung-soo.
 In 2021, she featured in the song "La Rosa" from U-Know Yunho's second mini album, Noir, which was released on January 18, 2021.
 Starting from November 2021, she joined the radio show Volume Up as a DJ after Kang Han-na's withdrawal.

-In 2022, Shin made a special appearance in the original TVING drama Yumi's Cells 2.
-Later in July, she joined the Bubble for Actors platform.